lykmapipo/mongoose-searchable/README.md

 A static method used to search documents

 - `terms` an array of string or space separated string containing `terms` used to search documents
-- `callback(error, found)` an optional callback provide to run a query. if not provided `mongoose query` instance is returned
+- `callback(error, found)` an optional callback provide to run a query.

 Example:
 ```js